Syracuse University College of Law: Rankings

+The College of Law is tied for 120th in the 2024–2025 U.S. News & World Report Best Law Schools rankings.

 Buildings and facilities

 Dineen Hall

 The College of Law is located in Dineen Hall on the West Campus expansion area of Syracuse University.
 On November 5, 2010, the university and the College of Law announced and dedicated the construction of a new law school complex, named Dineen Hall.
 SU Architecture alumnus Richard Gluckman, of the Gluckman Mayner Architects in New York City, was the lead architect.
 The complex, located at 950 Irving Avenue, is approximately 200,000 sqft and is named for the Dineen family, who provided the $15 million naming gift in a fundraising campaign for the $90 million building.

 Library

 Its library is a congressionally designated depository for Federal materials and houses a collection of Supreme Court Justice Robert H. Jackson's artifacts and documents.